Saturday, July 26, 2025

 Fortunately, PlayStation Plus Premium has resolved this enigma and fulfilled our desire by offering emulation of PS1 and PS2 games.
 It is better than backwards compatibility that they come with rewinds, quick saves, video filtering and upscaling.
 With it, we can be able to finally revisit our games from back in the day.
 Even by a longshot, we got the original Sly Cooper trilogy back, which became the best thing that happened to us.
 However, it doesn't use online multiplayer on certain games that use local multiplayer.
 And that's something Sony should add and it doesn't have to be just with friends, but with anyone across the globe.
 But you need PlayStation Plus Essential to play retro games online when you purchased them.

-Defunct video game companies became a factor of nostalgia in gaming.
-It's possible that Sony and Nintendo are releasing their old games produced by companies that don't exist.
-That's why we don't consider SEGA, Bandai Namco, Capcom, Square Enix, Konami, Ubisoft, Koei Tecmo, EA or Activision as nostalgic since these companies as a whole are still prevalent and they still exist in today's market to produce games of this generation.
+That's why we don't consider SEGA, Bandai Namco, Capcom, Square Enix, Konami, Ubisoft, Koei Tecmo, EA, or Activision as nostalgic since these companies as a whole are still prevalent and they still exist in today's market to produce games of this generation.
 No, the ones that are nostalgic were Bandai, Namco, Square, Enix, Koei, Tecmo, THQ, Acclaim and Midway.
 These are the nostalgic ones that produced games in retro generations and they became defunct before the modern generations, as well as nostalgic sound integrations and middleware like Dolby Pro Logic II, Sofdec and ADX.
-But Criware and Unreal Engine as a whole are not nostalgic.
+But Criware and Unreal Engine are not nostalgic.

 The PS1 and PS2 being ranked among the best was because of backwards compatibility, handling of high quality games and a huge library of games.
-However, the PS5 was ranked the worst because of its remasters of PS4 games and its first-party games being ported to PC and doesn't have that much first-party games.
+However, the PS5 was ranked the worst because of its remasters and remakes of PS4 games, its first-party games being ported to PC, the insane pricing that costs more than groceries and doesn't have that much first-party games.
 The graphics do look real, though.
-It shows that we like to play PS1 and PS2 games more since the systems became the best.
+It shows that we like to play PS1 and PS2 games more since the systems became the best and indie games because they are less expensive than AAA games and have freedom to focus on innovation, experimental gameplay and taking risks.
 And since the Switch 2 is offering GameCube games, we are interested in playing them.
+While the GameCube sold poorly, it has great games I played back in the day.

 April's lineup contains Alone and the Dark 2 and War of the Monsters, the next existing PS2 game to have all of the bells and whistles.
 The lineup came with an interesting touch.
 Alone in the Dark 2 was produced by Kokopeli Digital Studios and Infrogrames.
 This is the game produced by defunct video game companies, marking the opportunity to continue to release classic games by defunct video game companies and Kokopeli was considered THQ.